Mewtwo126/Life_Sim/README.md

 [README.md](https://github.com/user-attachments/files/24771314/README.md)
 # Life Balance Sim

 A retro-style 2D life simulator game where you navigate daily choices across three key environments: Gym, Work, and Home.
-Every decision affects your personal wellbeing and the people around you.
+Every decision affects your personal well-being and the people around you.

-## Play Now

-[Play the game here](#) *(Add your GitHub Pages link after deploying)*

 ## About